jonpas/myo-raw/README.rst

 to data from the EMG sensors and the IMU.
 For Myo firmware v1.0 or higher, access to the output of Thalmic's own gesture recognition is also available.

+Both the provided Bluegiga BLED112 dongle (cross-plattfrom) or a standard Bluetooth adapter (Linux) may be used to connect to a Myo armband.
 The code is primarily developed on Linux.